DataDog/datadog-ci/src/commands/junit/README.md

 - `--service` (default: `DD_SERVICE` env var) should be set as the name of the service you're uploading jUnit XML reports for.
 - `--tags` is a array of key value pairs of the shape `key:value`.
 This will set global tags applied to all spans.
   - The resulting dictionary will be merged with whatever is in the `DD_TAGS` environment variable.
 If a `key` appears both in `--tags` and `DD_TAGS`, whatever value is in `DD_TAGS` will take precedence.
+- `--metrics` is an array of key numerical value pairs of the shape `key:123`.
+This will set global metrics applied to all spans.
+  - The resulting dictionary will be merged with whatever is in the `DD_METRICS` environment variable.
+If a `key` appears both in `--metrics` and `DD_METRICS`, whatever value is in `DD_METRICS` will take precedence.
 - `--env` (default: `DD_ENV` env var) is a string that represents the environment where you want your tests to appear in.
 - `--max-concurrency` (default: `20`): number of concurrent uploads to the API.
 - `--dry-run` (default: `false`): it will run the command without the final upload step.
 All other checks are performed.